All Right. Good Night.

 Accessibility features available for this event: Captioning Audio Description BSL Interpreting Wheelchair Access Assistive Hearing

-The sudden disappearance of Malaysia Airlines Flight MH370 and the slow loss of a father to dementia entwine and entangle in this meditative performance from Rimini Protokoll.
+The sudden disappearance of Malaysia Airlines Flight MH370 and the slow loss of a father to dementia entwined and entangled in this meditative performance from Rimini Protokoll.

 ‘Something so large, so heavy, can’t just disappear from our world.
 So we think.’

-One of the biggest mysteries in the history of modern travel merges with a personal story from Helgard Haug, director and co-founder of the award-winning German theatre group Rimini Protokoll.
+In All right.
+Good night. one of the biggest mysteries in the history of modern travel merged with a personal story from Helgard Haug, director and co-founder of the award-winning German theatre group Rimini Protokoll.

 On 8 March 2014, a flight carrying 227 passengers and 12 crew members took off from Kuala Lumpur, heading towards Beijing.
 For 39 minutes and 13 seconds, everything was routine – you could go as far as saying unspectacular.
 Then the plane disappeared from radar.
 The supposedly last radio message from the cockpit: ‘All right.
 Good night.’
 To this day, no one can explain how an airplane can disappear without a trace.

-Shortly after the plane’s disappearance, Haug’s father begins to get muddled up – posting his grandson four almost identical birthday cards.
-Fast forward a year later and no card arrives at all – the birthday forgotten.
-At some point, this forgetfulness gets a name and becomes a disease: dementia.
+Shortly after the plane’s disappearance, Haug’s father began to get muddled up – posting his grandson four almost identical birthday cards.
+Fast forward a year later and no card arrived at all – the birthday forgotten.
+At some point, this forgetfulness was given a name and became a disease: dementia.

 Weaving personal tragedy with catastrophe at large, All right.
-Good night. is a meditation on disappearance, loss and how to deal with uncertainty.
+Good night. was a meditation on disappearance, loss and how to deal with uncertainty.

-Performed live with a haunting contemporary score from Barbara Morgenstern and arranger Davor Vincze, this poignant production makes its UK premiere at MIF23.
+Performed live with a haunting contemporary score from Barbara Morgenstern and arranger Davor Vincze, this poignant production made its UK premiere at MIF23.

 Image: Merlin Nadj-Torma